Spantax S.A (BX)

 An AVIACO Bristol 170, and a couple of SPANTAX DC-3s, a Beechcraft Baron and an Auster.

 Gando (LPA) 1964.
 SPANTAX Douglas DC-3, EC-AQE to the right and behind of the IBERIA DC-3.

 Beech 18S Expeditor, EC-ASJ and DC-4 EC-ACD at Las Palmas Intl. airport(LPA) 1966.

-A SPANTAX Airspeed Consul at Las Palmas/Gando Airport, Gran Canaria and a SPANTAX DC-3 at Los Rodeos Airport, Teneriffe to the right.
+A SPANTAX Airspeed Consul at Las Palmas/Gando Airport, Gran Canaria and a SPANTAX DC-3 at Los Rodeos Airport, Tenerife to the right.

-A Douglas DC-3, EC-BEG in Marocco and the Douglas DC-4, EC-BMI at Las Palmas Airport, Gran Canaria.
+A Douglas DC-3, EC-BEG in Marrocco and the Douglas DC-4, EC-BMI at Las Palmas Airport, Gran Canaria.

 Spantax crew 1963 (DC-3) and 1966 DC-4).

 The airline was based at Gando Airport, (Las Palmas International Airport) LPA near Las Palmas.
 In 1959 the fleet comprised three (3) Airspeed